-Practitioners
+Go To Practitioners

 Clinton Anderson

 There is a spiritual value to conservation, and wilderness typifies this.
-Wilderness is a demonstration by our people that we can put aside a portion of this which we have as a tribute to the Maker and say--this we will leave as we found it.
+Wilderness is a demonstration by our people that we can put aside a portion of this which we have as a tribute to the Maker and say–this we will leave as we found it.

-During the 1920's and 1930's, he was the Democratic Party chairman, the youngest chief in Rotary Club history (at age 36), and New Mexico state treasurer.
-He then served as New Mexico's Emergency Relief Director, the Mountain States Relief Coordinator, and finally the Western States Field Coordinator.
-Though eventually fired from the latter position due to problems with the national director, Harry Hopkins, (possibly for his tough standards; Anderson once fired 156 California employees in a single day), Anderson became well-known around the country.
-His influence grew during this time, and he held many national posts with the Democratic Party.
-However, his contributions to conservation largely began in 1941 when Anderson was elected to the U.S. Congress.
+Anderson was well-known and taken seriously within the political realm, thanks to his contributions to Albuquerque.
+He served in many positions during the 1920s and 1930s–as Democratic Party chairman, the youngest chief in Rotary Club history(at age 36, New Mexico state treasurer, New Mexico's Emergency Relief Director, the Mountain States Relief Coordinator, and finally the Western States Field Coordinator.
+This last position ended when national director Harry Hopkins fired him, possibly because of Anderson's tough standards–he once fired 156 California employees himself in a single day.
+His name and influence spread across the country, and he held many national posts with the Democratic Party.
+But his contributions to conservation largely began in the U.S. Congress in 1941.

-In addition to supporting the Wilderness Act, Anderson was unquestionably one of the principle architects of other environmental achievements that occurred during the eighty-eighth Congress (1963-1964), sometimes termed the "Conservation Congress."
+Anderson was unquestionably one of the principle architects of other environmental achievements that occurred during the 88th Congress (1963-1964), sometimes termed the "Conservation Congress."
 These other major accomplishments included the Land and Water Conservation Fund, the Outdoor Recreation Act, the Public Land Law Review Commission, the Water Resources Research Act, and measures establishing Canyonlands National Park.
-During this time, Anderson also wrote several essays and articles, including "Protection of the Wilderness," "Conservation is our Constant Task" and "This We Hold Dear."
-Because of his emphasis on environmental preservation, Anderson often felt somewhat the odd man out, and in 1970 he wrote a book titled "An Outsider in the Senate."
+Anderson also wrote several essays and articles, including "Protection of the Wilderness," "Conservation Is Our Constant Task" and "This We Hold Dear."
+Anderson often felt the odd man out with his emphasis on environmental preservation, and in 1970, he wrote a book titled An Outsider in the Senate.

-While many reports show that he was no outcast in the Senate, he was set apart partially because of his promotion of civil rights and the environment.
-Richard Baker (the author of "Conservation Politics," a book on Anderson's achievements) wrote, "Throughout Clinton Anderson's Senate career, he displayed characteristics of balance and perspective that came to few legislators.
+While many report he was no outcast in the Senate, he was set apart partially because of his promotion of civil rights and the environment.
+Richard Baker (the author of Conservation Politics, a book on Anderson's achievements) wrote, "Throughout Clinton Anderson's Senate career, he displayed characteristics of balance and perspective that came to few legislators.
 With a sharp eye on New Mexico's needs, this unusually complex man never lost sight of the broader natural resources conservation."
 In effectively advancing the nation's interests, he created an environment in which his state could also flourish.
 His receipt of the 1963 National Conservation Award confirmed the singularity of this achievement.

 Wilderness is an anchor to windward.
-Knowing it is there, we can also know that we are still a rich Nation, tending our resources as we should — not a people in despair searching every last nook and cranny of our land for a board of lumber, a barrel of oil, a blade of grass, or a tank of water.
+Knowing it is there, we can also know that we are still a rich Nation, tending our resources as we should—not a people in despair searching every last nook and cranny of our land for a board of lumber, a barrel of oil, a blade of grass, or a tank of water.

-Anderson maintained a level of focus on environmental protection that made him a leader in the movement.
+Anderson's level of focus on environmental protection made him a leader in the movement.
 His contributions to the 1949 Agricultural Act affect American farm policy and international trade today.
-The 1949 act called for parity (prices for agricultural products reflect the costs of goods and services to farmers) in the farm market.
+The 1949 act called for parity in the farm market –for agricultural product prices to reflect the costs of goods and services to farmers.
 This system eventually evolved into a network of subsidies, some of which encourage farming practices that protect land and water.
-Anderson's input to the Bureau of Reclamation affected water rights and usage in many Western states, and the standards that were set in his era still hold true, with amendments and provisions as time required.
-Anderson was a driving force behind passage of the Wilderness Act in 1964, which designated nearly 9.1 million acres of wilderness.
-In 1998 a bill to commemorate Anderson's contribution to the Wilderness Act was passed that named a certain area of the Gila Mountains "The Senator Clinton P. Anderson Overlook."
+Anderson's input to the Bureau of Reclamation affected water rights and usage in many Western states, and the standards set in his era still hold true, with amendments and provisions as time requires.
+His driving force behind the Wilderness Act in 1964 helped designate nearly 9.1 million acres of wilderness.
+In 1998, a bill to commemorate his contribution to the Wilderness Act was passed, and an area of the Gila Mountains was named the "Senator Clinton P. Anderson Overlook."

 References